pvlib/pvlib-python/docs/sphinx/source/variables_style_rules.rst

 There is a convention on consistent variable names throughout the library:

-.. csv-table:: List of used Symbols and Variables
+.. csv-table:: List of used Variables and Parameters
    :file: ../../../pvlib/data/variables_style-rules.csv
    :delim: ;
    :header-rows: 1